savishy/docker-examples/docker-tdd/readme.md

 * This example demonstrates using some aspects of Test-Driven Development to develop an example Dockerfile.
 * Each subdirectory here will give you a step-by-step understanding of *how our Dockerized application evolves*.

+## About our Application

+* We are creating a Dockerized version of a Spring-Boot Java app - [petclinic](http://github.com/savishy/spring-petclinic).
+* A binary JAR of this has already been compiled and uploaded here: [spring-petclinic-1.5.1.jar](https://github.com/savishy/spring-petclinic/releases/download/v1.5.1/spring-petclinic-1.5.1.jar)

 ## How To Use

 ### Prerequisites